 Does this hold up?

 I’m happy to note that I am posting this 8 months after having made the change.
 It has held up fantastically.
 I still have no slippage.
-It still looks goofy but still works flawlessly.
+It still looks goofy but works flawlessly.

 Does it look ugly?